 Children's Dental Day is held the first Friday in February at the College of Dentistry.
 This day has been designated by the American Dental Association’s Give Kids a Smile Day.
 Children from across eastern Nebraska are identified, screened and come to the college for treatment.

-For the February program, children from all over eastern Nebraska are identified, screened and come to the college for a full day.
-The COD provides transportation for some of the larger communities and in other cases a local agency provides transportation or the families bring the children.
-About 200 children are scheduled for procedures ranging from cleaning to restorations, extractions, pulpotomies, stainless steel crowns and even root canal therapy for some of the older children.
-Emergency care is provided and patient education is always emphasized.
-Besides clinical dental procedures, the children are able to take part in educational games and activities deigned to increase their awareness of oral health and the importance of taking care of their teeth while they are young.
+About 200 children are scheduled for procedures ranging from cleaning to restorations, extractions, pulpotomies, stainless steel crowns and root canal therapy.
+Emergency care is provided and the children take part in educational activities designed to increase their awareness of the importance of taking care of their teeth

 Western Nebraska Event

 A second Children's Dental Day is held in June in the Nebraska Panhandle.
 The college transports students, faculty, staff and portable equipment to sites in Sidney, Alliance, Chadron and Gordon.
 About 200 children are seen among the four locations.

 The Panhandle District Health Department is a major contributor to this program and helps coordinate many of the activities ranging from identifying the children to arranging logistics.